🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 ages.at

 P.S.
-I took a closer look at the story of the Rainbow Bridge—and discovered something that really touched me.
-It doesn't actually say "he crossed the Rainbow Bridge."
-Because in the original poem—written in 1959 by a 19-year-old Scottish woman named Edna Clyne-Rekhy, after her Labrador Major died—the animal waits before the bridge.
+I took a closer look at the story of the Rainbow Bridge — and discovered something that truly touched me.
+Actually, it's not "he crossed the Rainbow Bridge."
+Because in the original poem — written in 1959 by a 19-year-old Scottish woman named Edna Clyne-Rekhy after her Labrador Major died — the animal waits before the bridge.
 In a sunny meadow, without pain, without illness.
 And it only crosses over when its human comes.
 Together.

-You can find the full original poem at rainbowsbridge.com 🌈🧡
+You can find the complete original poem on rainbowsbridge.com 🌈🧡

-So, Ezra has nudged me three times now to play ball.
+Okay, Ezra has nudged me three times already for a game of fetch.
 He wants to go out again.
-His master is away in Tyrol, Marika already walked him at lunchtime (a long walk) and now it's my turn.
+His master is away in Tyrol, Marika already took him for a walk (a long one) at lunchtime, and now it's my turn.

 All dog products in the shop